bennevans/FrankaAllegro-Policies/README.md

-Install the repository using the following command.
+Clone the repository using the following command.

 `git clone https://github.com/NYU-robot-learning/FrankaAllegro-Policies.git`

+Installation

+`mamba env create -f conda_env.yml`

+Install the Codebase as a module using
+`pip install -e .`

 1. Collect Demos using OpenTeach.
 2. Change the path in [configs](/franka_allegro/configs/preprocess.yaml) to the path where you saved your data.